 1. Minimal effort is required to take care of the plants as compared to soil gardening.

 2. The plants require less space as compared to soil gardening and hence can be grown indoors in small spaces.

-3. The plants are healthier as they are less prone to disease due to the poor environment conditions in soil gardening.
+3. The plants are healthier as they are less prone to disease due to the poor environmental conditions in soil gardening.

 4. The above-mentioned benefits result in higher yields and plant quality in hydroponic growing as compared to soil gardening.